tpn/perfecthash/README.md

         N.B.
 These parameters are typically less useful for bulk-create options as each table will have different solving characteristics.

+    --Rng=<RNG name>

+        Supplies the name of a random number generator to use for obtaining the random bytes needed as part of graph solving.
+Valid values:

+            Philox43210

+                Uses the Philox 4x32 10-round pseudo-RNG.
+This is the default.

+            System

+                Uses the standard operating system facilities for obtaining random data.
+All other --Rng* parameters are ignored.

+    --RngSeed=<Seed>

+        Supplies a 64-bit seed used to initialize the RNG.
+Defaults to 0x2019090319811025, unless --RngUseRandomStartSeed is supplied (in which case, a random seed will be used, obtained via the operating system).

+    --RngSubsequence=<Subsequence>

+        Supplies the initial subsequence used by the RNG.
+The first graph will use this sequence, with each additional graph adding 1 to this value for their subsequence.
+This ensures parallel graphs generate different random numbers (even if the seed is identical) when solving.
+(Defaults to 0.)

+    --RngOffset=<Offset>

+        Supplies the initial offset used by the RNG.
+(Defaults to 0.)

 Console Output Character Legend

  Char | Meaning